The idea must have crossed the head of every single person on Twitter – how to verify my Twitter account?

 - Provide an identity verification document

 Also, remember to build your Twitter presence effectively while saving time for other tasks with SocialPilot.
-A single dashboard solution to schedule and publish posts, maintain content calendar, and gauge analytics.
+A single dashboard solution to schedule and publish posts, maintain a content calendar, and generate content automatically.
 Experience it today – Start your Free trial!